LafeLabs/PostCapitalistIndustry/Measures.md

 F u ma again, but in rotation: torque, angular momentum

+Again, must have entire suite of smart phone experiments to test this.

 sin, cos, period, frequency, angular frequency, generic nature of resonance, forshadowing of things to come in resonance, mini rant about importance of themes like resonance threading throughout your physics education curriculum.